jackred/Saboteur/README.md

 ## Configuration

-Complete the `config.json` and `gitlab.json` with the sample file as example
+Complete the `config.json` with the token as in te example file